WakaSync Standalone

 });

-// Response interceptor with timing metadata
+// Response interceptor: log request timing

 http.addResponseInterceptor(function(data, config, timing) {